sedric/BBCSEdl/README.rst

 The script is written to be "fire and forget" like.
 Use it in screen / tmux / whatever.

-All sounds will be downloaded in the current working directory and use names as `CDNumber/CDNumber_tracknum description.extension`
+All sounds will be downloaded in the current working directory and use names as ``CDNumber/CDNumber_tracknum description.extension``.
+Edit if you want another behavior.

 Already downloaded files will not be downloaded again, remove them to force a download.